LSchlierf/CrashTestFuzz/README.md

 ## Adding your own SUT

-DBHWBench is extensible with further SUTs.
+CrashTestFuzz is extensible with further SUTs.
 The following section descibes the requirements to add your own SUT.

 ### Docker image etc.